-- 1. Construct the intersection model using a rigid element from the centerline of header to the surface of the header where the branch pipe penetrates.
-See example below.
+- Construct the intersection model using a rigid element from the centerline of header to the surface of the header where the branch pipe penetrates.
+This is illustrated in the example below.
 The end node of the branch element (41 in the example below), should be different from the end node of the rigid element (40 in the example below). - 2.
 Insert the four calculated point stiffnesses from FESIF in between the node at the end of the rigid element and at the end of the branch element. - 3.
 Insert two rigid stiffnesses for the translational stiffnesses that are rigid in between the node at the end of the rigid element and at the end of the branch element. - 4.
 Determine the in-plane and out-plane directions for the branch and insert the SIFs calculated by FESIF.
-See below for in-plane and out-plane directions in CAESAR. - 5.
+See below to know which direction is in-plane and which is out-plane for CAESAR. - 5.
 Run FESIF with the option to calculate the header (run) SIFs. - 6.
 Insert the in-plane and out-plane SIFs from FESIF on each header element framing into the intersection.
 Also include a CAESAR II intersection type (that is, RFT, UFT, etc.) for the node.
 CAESAR will determine the correct orientation (even with the rigid element used for the branch but this is only true for the header SIF orientations).